agodfrey3/software_engineering_final/README.md

 ## Features

 - [X] Users can select a username
-- [X] Users can view historical Dow 30 prices
+- [X] Users can view historical prices of Dow 30 stocks
 - [X] Users can see their turn count
 - [X] Leveraged transaction mechanic implemented
 - [X] Users can play the game multiple times